andrasaa/RhinoSketch/README.md

 # <span style="color: green"> FAQ </span>

-What does quasi solid object mean?
-The script generate planar surfaces that are grouped together.

 Why do not you go with real solid object?
 The surface group gives the possibility to apply different materials on each side of the object that is not possible with solid objects.